lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/sub-categories-widget/readme.txt

 Contributors: BrokenCrust
 Tags: widget, category, sub-category, list
 Requires at least: 2.9
-Tested up to: 4.2.2
+Tested up to: 4.4
-Stable tag: 1.4.1
+Stable tag: 1.5
 License: GPLv2 or later

-This Widget lists the sub-categories as links or in a drop-down menu for a given category.
+This Widget lists the sub-categories for a given category.

 == Description ==